centaretraining/azuretraining/01-azure-portal.md

 4. Fill out the form.
     * Select the appropriate subscription.
 If you have an MSDN sub, pick the Visual Studio subscription.
     * For the name, enter in whatever you want.
-We'll use it in future exercises.
+We'll use it in future exercises so keep note of what you choose.
+    > **If you are sharing a subscription with other users your resource group name must be unique to the subscription**
     * Select the North Central US resource group.

     > There are many options for resource and resource group naming conventions.
 Using all lower case letters with dashes (except for storage accounts which can't have dashes) and pre or post-fixing the name with an abbreviation for the type of resource is common.
 For example: "azure-training-rg" for your resource group name.
 You will see this basic pattern in most of the exercises, however, a real world naming convention will likely be more complex.